Evolution of the Big Muff Pi Circuit - Part 3 - 1980 to Present

 The sound difference between this version and the previous Tall Font version was minimal, but us Big Muff cork sniffers hear it.
 The parts kept getting cheaper, and the enclosures thinner and smaller as the years went by, so EHX gave it the axe.
 It was replaced with the excellent Bass Big Muff, which is a similar circuit, although not identical.
 The Deluxe Bass Big Muff was an upgrade to the Bass Big Muff.

 While the reborn Electro-Harmonix company continued to expand and innovate their range of USA Big Muff pedals in the 2000's, dozens and dozens of different BMP clones were being made by dozens of small boutique makers.
 Many were straight up replicas of vintage BMP circuits, like the superb range offered by Stomp Under Foot, and many were customized variations of the circuit, like those created by Skreddy Pedals.
-Even the large corporate companies were making BMP clones, like the Behringer Vintage Distortion and Dunlop Swollen Pickle.
-Below are schematics of some of the more popular or interesting takes on the circuit, or schematics similar to them.
-Apologies to the makers of these modified BMP clones that are in current production (schematics for most of these were already easily available on the web long before I posted these traces of my pedals).
+Even the large corporate companies got back into making versions of the BMP, like the Behringer Vintage Distortion and Dunlop Swollen Pickle.
+Below are schematics of the more popular or interesting takes on the circuit.
+Apologies to the makers of these modified BMP clones that are in current production (schematics for most of these were already easily available on the web long before I posted these traces of my pedals), and they are all based on pre-existing designs anyway.

 PIKLE JUMBO FUZZ modified V6 Big Muff - One of the first popular Big Muff clones, and later a popular mod to the BMP circuit, was the Swollen Pickle Jumbo Fuzz (discontinued).
 The USA Electro-Harmonix factory was long gone by this time, and the old 1970's American made Big Muffs were increasing in value, so it was natural for some DIY makers to start building clones.
 The Pickle got it's start in 1995 as a hand made modified BMP clone by Jeorge Tripps (Way Huge Electronics).
 George made several hundred of these, then Dunlop bought the rights and produced a very different circuit with additional trim pots for a production version in 2009.
 Note, the schematic below is NOT the current Mark II Swollen Pickle production version made by Dunlop.